QCrypt/website-2021/content/online-conference.md

 ### Instructions for Zoom webinar speakers (tutorial, invited, contributed)
 Note that all Zoom webinars streamed live to YouTube, and recordings of all talks are available on the QCrypt Conference [YouTube channel](https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw).

 When preparing your slides, leave some room on the upper right corner for the image of yourself on the live stream.
-After your talk, please upload your slides to [SurfDrive](https://surfdrive.surf.nl/files/index.php/s/GVXUIIThzcWkd9W) so we can make them available from our website.

 **Mind the time zones!
 Make sure that you have the right time for your presentation.
 All times on the schedule are [Amsterdam time (CEST)](https://www.timeanddate.com/worldclock/personal.html?cities=16,33,165,248,224,176,136&wch=3).**